 Watchet LIVE attempt to offer any Mobility impairment visitor to the festival as much assistance as possible to ensure you enjoy the festival experience, including:

 - Disabled Parking ( an official Blue Disabled badge must be displayed)

 Purchase an adult weekend ticket and parking/live-in vehicle permit if required, Email the online ticket confirmation along with the requested DLA documentation to us at firstname.lastname@example.org and we will review and supply a carer pass for those eligible.

-We offer a free carer ticket for a Personal Assistant if you receive Middle or Higher Rate DLA or Personal Independence Payment (PIP), are aged 16+, and would not be able to come to the festival without assistance.
+We offer a free carer ticket for a Personal Assistant if you receive Middle or Higher Rate DLA or Personal Independence Payment (PIP) for Mobility impairment , are aged 16+, and would not be able to come to the festival without assistance.
 On purchasing a ticket please send/email a scanned proof of the above allowance confirmation and once checked a carer pass will be allocated to your purchase.
 Passes are issued at the festivals discretion and subject to availability.

 Carer tickets are non-transferable and cannot be sold and identification of the carer will be requested upon entry.
 Free carer tickets are not allocated to parent/guardians of children under the age of 16, as all children, under 16 attending Watchet Music Festival must be accompanied by a responsible adult (Under 12’s by a parent/guardian).